 Introduced by Hamilton in \cite{hamilton_three-manifolds_1982}, the Ricci flow has seen a number of successful applications to a number of problems in geometry, most famously in Perelman's resolution of Thurston's Geometrization conjecture.
 It is a weakly parabolic system, and in \cite{deturck_deforming_1983}, DeTurck showed that it is diffeomorphic to a strictly parabolic system, the Ricci-DeTurck $h$-flow.
 Precisely, Let $\text{Sym}_2(T^\ast M)$ denote the space of symmetric 2-tensors on $M$ and let $X:\text{Sym}_2(T^\ast M) \to TM$ be given by

 where $\tilde{\Gamma}$ and $\Gamma$ are the Christoffel symbols of $h$ and $g$ respectively.
-Then the Ricci-DeTurck $h$-flow (here using the terminology as in \cite{simon_deformation_2002} to emphasize the dependance on background metric $h$) is given by the equation
+Then the Ricci-DeTurck $h$-flow (here using the terminology as in \cite{simon_deformation_2002} to emphasize the dependence on the background metric $h$) is given by the equation

 Solutions to the Ricci-DeTurck $h$-flow are related to a Ricci flow via pullback by diffeomorphisms, that is, if $g(t)$ solves (\ref{eqn:prelim-ricci-deturck-flow}) and $\chi_t:M\to M$ is a family of diffeomorphisms satisfying